Making a list of the 15 best Superman comics to read is difficult when you talk about a character with such a long history as Superman has.

 Giving a superhero an ending is one of the most complicated tasks because their stories never seem to end, so Alan Moore was handling a big challenge with this two-issues storyline where he had to put an end to the Silver Age Superman because of the upcoming event, Crisis on Infinite Earths, which was going to kick start a whole new universe and reality for these characters.

-Fittingly, Moore is accompanied by artist Curt Swam in a story that concludes every single subplot that you can imagine and gives Superman a very emotional, fitting and dignified ending, with him finally managing to get the life he always wanted.
+Fittingly, Moore is accompanied by artist Curt Swan in a story that concludes every single subplot that you can imagine and gives Superman a very emotional, fitting and dignified ending, with him finally managing to get the life he always wanted.

 To this day, I’m still amazed by how well Moore understands Superman and how his usual comments on the superhero tropes don’t seem to neglect his respect towards a character of this nature.
 Very good story that you should definitely read, and for sure one of the best Superman comics from all time!